primary research is in the area of algebraic topology, specifically

 Institute in Algebra,

-- Smith Ideals of Operadic Algebras in Monoidal Model Categories, with Donald Yau, arXiv:1703.05377
+- Smith Ideals of Operadic Algebras in Monoidal Model Categories, with Donald Yau, submitted, available as arXiv:1703.05377

 - Right Bousfield Localization and Eilenberg-Moore Categories, with Donald Yau.
 Available as arXiv:1609.03635

 - Homotopical Adjoint Lifting Theorem, with Donald Yau, submitted.
 Available as arxiv 1606.01803